FunkyFr3sh/petool/README.md

 ### Tools

  - `dump`     - dump information about section of executable
  - `genlds`   - generate GNU ld script for re-linking executable
  - `pe2obj`   - convert PE executable into win32 object file
  - `patch`    - apply a patch set from the .patch section
  - `setdd`    - set any DataDirectory in PE header
  - `setvs`    - set VirtualSize for a section
  - `setsc`    - set Characteristics for a section
  - `setts`    - set TimeDateStamp in FileHeader
  - `export`   - export section data as raw binary
  - `import`   - dump the import table as assembly
  - `re2obj`   - convert the resource section into COFF object
  - `genmak`   - generate project Makefile
  - `gensym`   - generate full sym.cpp with all imports
  - `genprj`   - generate full project directory (default)
+ - `genpatch` - compare 2 executable files and generate patch macros

 Building
 --------------------------------------------------------------------------------